 Keller Rohrback Investigates Unsolicited Loyalty Texts from Square, Inc.

 Have you made any credit card purchases that were processed using the Square Reader mobile payment system?
 Are you annoyed by the unsolicited text messages you received after those credit card purchases?
-If so,.
+If so, contact us.

 Keller Rohrback is investigating reports that consumers have started to receive unsolicited text messages from retailers who use the Square Reader, a device—usually white—attached to smartphones or tablets that customers run their credit cards through during the checkout process.
 Frequently these text messages are for “loyalty” programs that the consumer did not sign up for.
 The messages often state: “Welcome to our Loyalty Program!” or “You just earned X loyalty points!”

 If you did not provide the retailer with your phone number for such a purpose at the time of your credit card purchase, it’s possible you’ve been receiving text messages that may violate state and/or federal law.

 Very few people pay in cash anymore, and retailers have adjusted, accepting most major credit and debit cards, as well as alternative forms of electronic payment.
 Many retailers—especially retailers that make money off repeat business—have turned to Square to handle their credit card transactions using the Square Reader.
 The devices are commonly used by coffee shops, small businesses, food trucks and others.